Masks and social distancing may be temporary measures. But what if they aren’t?

 When COVID-19 turned our world upside down in March, I had a gut feeling life would never be the same.
-We adjusted to pandemic-living so seamlessly.
+Because we adjusted to pandemic-living so seamlessly.
 Almost effortlessly.

 In a matter of weeks, we conditioned ourselves to recoil if someone got “too close” or moved in for a hug.
 We added “Hope you’re staying safe!” to our email greetings.
 We congratulated ourselves for finding ways to do previously-unthinkable things on Zoom — like pole dancing classes and weddings.